clearly-outsane/BeTheChange/README.md

 #### Project delivarables:

 The demo video and apk files for the project are in the Project delivarables folder.
-All the other project delivaerables can be found in the slides we have on figma: [Slide Deck](https://www.figma.com/proto/WfPH1HHIt8WLQYVdCoeMZe/HCI-Mini-Project?node-id=25%3A3&viewport=673%2C512%2C0.02197103574872017&scaling=min-zoom)
+All the other project deliverables can be found in the slides we have on figma: [Slide Deck](https://www.figma.com/proto/WfPH1HHIt8WLQYVdCoeMZe/HCI-Mini-Project?node-id=25%3A3&viewport=673%2C512%2C0.02197103574872017&scaling=min-zoom)

-Note - If the figma slides are too big or zoomed in , click on `options` oon the top right and select `Fit - Scale down to fit`.
+Note - If the figma slides are too big or zoomed in , click on `options` on the top right and select `Fit - Scale down to fit`.

 #### Done by